-The concept of nonlinear normal modes (NNMs) is considered in the present paper.
-One reason of the still limited use of NNMs in structural dynamics is that their computation is often regarded as impractical.
+The concept of nonlinear normal modes (NNMs) is discussed in the present paper and its companion, Part I. One reason of the still limited use of NNMs in structural dynamics is that their computation is often regarded as impractical.
 However, when resorting to numerical algorithms, we show that the NNM computation is possible with limited implementation effort, which paves the way to a practical method for determining the NNMs of nonlinear mechanical systems.
 The proposed algorithm relies on two main techniques, namely a shooting procedure and a method for the continuation of NNM motions.
 The algorithm is demonstrated using two different mechanical systems, a nonlinear two-degree-of-freedom system and a nonlinear cantilever beam discretized by the finite element method.

-1 Introduction
+1 INTRODUCTION

 Nonlinear normal modes (NNMs) offer a solid theoretical and mathematical tool for interpreting a wide class of nonlinear dynamical phenomena, yet they have a clear and simple conceptual relation to the classical linear normal modes (LNMs).
-The relevance of the NNMs for the structural dynamicist is addressed in Kerschen et al. [1], [2] or in Peeters et al. [3].
+The relevance of the NNMs for the structural dynamicist is addressed in Part I of this paper $^{[1]}$ and in $^{[2,3]}$.

 However, most structural engineers still view NNMs as a concept that is foreign to them, and they do not yet consider these nonlinear modes as a practical nonlinear analog of the LNMs.
 One reason supporting this statement is that most existing constructive techniques for computing NNMs are based on asymptotic approaches and rely on fairly involved mathematical developments.
-In this context, a significant contribution is that of Pesheck [4] who proposed a meaningful numerical extension of the invariant manifold approach.
+In this context, a significant contribution is that of Pesheck who proposed a meaningful numerical extension of the invariant manifold approach [4].

-Algorithms for the numerical continuation of periodic solutions are really quite sophisticated and advanced (see, e.g., Keller [5], Doedel [6], Seydel [7], Nayfeh [8] and the AUTO and MATCONT softwares).
-These algorithms have been extensively used for computing the forced response and limit cycles of nonlinear dynamical systems [9-14].
-Doedel and co-workers used them for the computation of periodic orbits during the free response of conservative systems [15-16].
+Algorithms for the numerical continuation of periodic solutions are really quite sophisticated and advanced (see, e.g., $^{[5-8]}$, and the AUTO and MATCONT softwares).
+These algorithms have been extensively used for computing the forced response and limit cycles of nonlinear dynamical systems $^{[9-14]}$.
+Doedel and co-workers used them for the computation of periodic orbits during the free response of conservative systems $^{[15, 16]}$.